-These thin and crunchy cookies are perfect for a summer day: their fresh lemony flavor goes great with cold iced tea or lemonade, and with ice cream or sorbet.
+These thin and crunchy cookies, are perfect for a summer day: their fresh lemony flavor, combined with the crunchiness and taste of poppy seeds, goes great with cold iced tea or lemonade, with ice cream or sorbet.

 In addition to all that, the cookies are very easy to assemble, require short baking time and can keep in the freezer for up to a month.

 So it’s definitely worth it to prepare the whole amount and bake as many as you need whenever you feel like it.
 Try them and enjoy.

 Baking time: 12-14 minutes

 1½ cups sugar